We are the gold standard for protecting your now and your future.

 What Issues Are Addressed In A Contested Divorce?

 At its essence, a contested divorce is the dissolution of marriage wherein the parties to the marriage cannot agree on the divorce terms.
 When this occurs, the contested issues must be presented before a judge, and the judge will make a ruling that is binding on the parties.
+Issues at stake in a contested divorce often include:

 - Division of marital property